amuracciole/local-network-manager/README.md

 ## Crontab :stopwatch:
 You MUST include the following line in you crontab file to run the script every day at 4:00 AM (You can schedule as you wish)

-**Note: In case you have devices (like Iphones with "Private Wi-Fi address) I will recommend you to disable that feature for your WiFi networkto avoid false-positives alerts.
-At the end of the day that is a known network, so it is not necessary to hide your real MAC address**
+**Note: In case you have devices (like Iphones with private Wi-Fi address) I will recommend you to disable that feature for your WiFi network to avoid false-positives alerts.
+At the end of the day, that is a known network, so it is not necessary to hide your real MAC address**

 0 4 * * * *project path*